American Airlines is the world’s largest airline, with the biggest fleet and highest revenue of any airline company in the world.

 8. Airfare & Airline Purchases

 American Airlines is a part of the Oneworld alliance.
-This means you can earn AAdvantage miles by flying with any of their Oneworld partners in addition to several other airline partners.
+This means you can earn AAdvantage miles by flying with any of their Oneworld partners in addition to several other airline partners (including American Eagle regional flights).

 Just use your AAdvantage account number when purchasing the tickets.
-Partners are listed on their website and in the image below:
+American Airlines frequent flyer partners are listed on their website and in the image below:

 9. All Airline Purchases

-For all AAdvantage cards except the Citi / AAdvantage Gold MasterCard, you’ll earn 2 miles per $1 spent on American Airlines and US Airways purchases.
+For all American AAdvantage program cards except the Citi / AAdvantage Gold MasterCard, you’ll earn 2 miles per $1 spent on American Airlines and US Airways purchases.

 Purchases included in this offer include: any product or service purchased through AA.com and American Airlines airport and city ticket counters.